Senior Gear Editor

 Cons: Trim fit doesn’t provide a ton of room for layering underneath if you need more warmth

-Arc’teryx debuted the Sabre Insulated Jacket this year, combining the timeless style and dependability of their Sabre jacket with a thin layer of synthetic insulation that will help keep you warm without adding so much bulk or warmth as to be restricting or reduce the jacket’s versatility (that much).
+Arc’teryx debuted the Sabre Insulated Jacket this year, combining the timeless style and dependability of their Sabre jacket with a thin layer of synthetic insulation that will help keep you warm without adding so much bulk or warmth as to be restricting or reducing the jacket’s versatility (that much).
 We were impressed with the delicate balance the insulation in this jacket strikes, providing welcome insulation for storm-skiing days that didn’t make us overheat when skiing hard, a common complaint about warmer insulated jackets.

-Lightest Backcountry Ski Jacket
+Lightest Weight Backcountry Ski Jacket

-Mountain Hardwear High Exposure Jacket ($550)
+Mountain Hardwear High Exposure Jacket ($650)

-Moutain Hardwear High Exposure Best Ski Jackets
+Mountain Hardwear High Exposure Jacket

 Style: Backcountry